El revoltoso

+El Revoltoso ("The Troublemaker") is a 1951 Mexican comedy film written and directed by Gilberto Martínez Solares, and starring Germán Valdés "Tin-Tan", Rebeca Iturbide and Perla Aguiar.
+This film marked the acting debut de Antonio "El Ratón" Valdés, Tin-Tan's brother.

+Plot

-El Revoltoso ("The Troublemaker") is a 1951 Mexican film directed by Gilberto Martinez Solares.
-The main character is played by the Mexican comedian Germán Valdés, better known as Tin-Tan.
-The plot revolves around a well-intentioned person who always creates trouble for other people, sometimes on purpose and sometimes by accident.
-Tin Tan is of humble origins and his job is shining shoes.
-He has a girlfriend who is also poor.
-After many adventures, Tin Tan finally makes enough money and is able to marry Lupita.
+A well-intentioned man always creates trouble for other people, sometimes on purpose and sometimes by accident.
+He is of humble origins and his job is shining shoes.
+He has a girlfriend, Lupita, who is also poor.
+After many adventures, he finally makes enough money and is able to marry Lupita.